-Pregnancy changes the whole body, bringing on aches, pains, and other discomforts that are usually mild and manageable even though uncomfortable.
-All that changes when a pregnant woman gets the flu.
-Changes in her immune system make her more prone to catching the flu than a woman not pregnant.
+Pregnancy changes the whole body, bringing on aches, pains, and other discomforts that are usually mild and manageable, although uncomfortable.
+All of that changes when a pregnant woman gets the flu.
+In addition, changes in her immune system make her more prone to catching the flu than a woman who is not pregnant.
 These same immune system changes make it easier to catch colds, too, which further complicates her medical condition, increases her level of discomfort, and compromises the baby’s health.
 Being pregnant with the flu is not a good thing to do but, fortunately, it can be prevented.
-Today’s flu vaccine is a good thing to get and is perfectly safe for pregnant women and the babies they carry.
+Today’s flu vaccine is beneficial and it is perfectly safe for pregnant women as well as their babies.

 The heart and lungs change during pregnancy, along with the immune system.
 When sick with the flu or a cold, these organs are at heightened risk of infection.
 Antiviral drugs can help minimize symptoms and speed recovery but hospitalization may be required.
 Poorly treated flu can prove fatal.
 It can also induce premature labor and other lasting medical complications for the baby.